Kato

 more effective way, start right from the beginning, watch these videos

-and read Kato Havas's books on the new
+and read Kato Havas books on the New Approach.

 Each